afritz1/OpenTESArena/README.md

 The concept began after I saw the success of other open-source projects like [OpenXcom](http://openxcom.org/) and [OpenMW](http://openmw.org/en/).
 It really started out more as an experiment than a remake, but now the project is steadily inching closer to something akin to the original.

-Note that there are two versions of Arena: the floppy disk version and the CD version.
-Bethesda released the floppy disk version for free, and this project is currently only compatible with that.
+Note that there are two versions of Arena: the floppy disk version (which Bethesda released for free) and the CD version.
 The user must acquire their own copy of Arena because OpenTESArena is just an engine and does not contain any content.

 OpenTESArena is licensed under the MIT and uses code licensed under the GPL2.
 See [LICENSE.txt](LICENSE.txt) and [COPYING.txt](COPYING.txt) for details.